peter-leonov/type-predicate-generator/README.md

-# Checker
+# Boring Type Guardian

 ## About

-Type safe TypeScript type guard function generator.
+A generator for type safe TypeScript type guard function.

 ## Run